Gokulkiran418/optimized-react-webapp/README.md

 - Virtualized list rendering for large artist datasets
 - Lazy-loaded components with `next/dynamic`
 - Clean and modular component structure
+- getStaticProps for performance.
+- getServerSideProps for real-time data.

 ---